VarLad/crenshaw-lets-build-a-compiler/1/README.md

 The average text on  compiler  theory covers a lot of ground that we won't be covering here.
 The typical sequence is:

- o An introductory chapter describing what a compiler is.
+- An introductory chapter describing what a compiler is.

- o A chapter or two on syntax equations, using Backus-Naur Form (BNF).
+- A chapter or two on syntax equations, using Backus-Naur Form (BNF).

- o A chapter or two on lexical scanning, with emphasis on deterministic and non-deterministic finite automata.
+- A chapter or two on lexical scanning, with emphasis on deterministic and non-deterministic finite automata.

- o Several chapters on parsing theory, beginning with top-down recursive descent, and ending with LALR parsers.
+- Several chapters on parsing theory, beginning with top-down recursive descent, and ending with LALR parsers.

- o A chapter on intermediate languages, with emphasis on P-code and similar reverse polish representations.
+- A chapter on intermediate languages, with emphasis on P-code and similar reverse polish representations.

- o Many chapters on alternative ways to handle subroutines and parameter passing, type declarations, and such.
+- Many chapters on alternative ways to handle subroutines and parameter passing, type declarations, and such.

- o A chapter toward the end on code generation, usually for some imaginary CPU with a simple instruction set.
+- A chapter toward the end on code generation, usually for some imaginary CPU with a simple instruction set.
 Most readers (and in fact, most college classes) never make it this far.

- o A final chapter or two on optimization.
+- A final chapter or two on optimization.
 This chapter often goes unread, too.

 I'll  be taking a much different approach in  this  series.
 To